zama-ai/fhevm/docs/getting_started/first_smart_contract.md

    ```

 3. **Key components**:
-   - `createInstances()`: Sets up FHE instances for each signer to handle encrypted operations
+   - `createInstance()`: Sets up FHE instances for each signer to handle encrypted operations
    - `getSigners()`: Provides test accounts to interact with the contract
    - `contractFactory.deploy()`: Creates a new contract instance for testing
    - `tx.wait()`: Ensures transactions are mined before continuing